raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 <img src="../img/S4-06.png" width="700">

 Note that QuickOSM is a very powerful way for you to get access to feature geometries!
-However attributes can sometimes be a bit messy or lack consistency (same feature types might be given different names) and tedious to navigate.
+However attributes can sometimes be a bit messy or lack consistency (same feature types might be given different names), which may make them tedious to navigate.

 Let's have a look at those layers.
 For cycling lane you would expect to work with lines, however QuickOSM also loaded a point layer.
 If you double-click the attribute table, you will notice that those points are actually *nodes* and don't contain especially useful attributes.
 We can't really use this layer to do anything so we will just remove it from our project.